Skip to main content

 Before starting this guide, Install the Nillion SDK

-Confirm installation:
+• Confirm installation:

-nillion -V
+nillion --version

-Create a new Nada project
+Create a new first Nada program

-cd nada_quickstart_programs
+cd nada

 2. Activate the python virtual environment